NaNcmyk/f-it/README.md

             + Sets up a timer using `setTimeout` to display a new ASL word and caption every five seconds--using `setInterval` to call `updateContent`--for one minute.
             + The `on` class is added to the `<span>`--nested in the "emom" `<h3>` header--that wraps the letter 'O'.
 This class applies the `clock` keyframe animation--defined in **`level2.css`**--to the letter 'O'.
 The `clock` animation timing scheme (12 five-second repetitions) matches the rate at which the word changes (controlled by `setInterval`).
             + The `count` variable keeps track of all word updates.
 It is incremented by one after each 5-second interval--until it reaches 12, the final interval within the minute.
 The subheader text updates according to the new `count` value.
+            + 0.5 seconds before the `setTimeout` kicks in to reset the content back to its initial state, the content of the final interval--namely, the "EMOM" heading, the "exercise 12 of 12" subheader, the ASL images, and the caption--is blurred out during transition.
+By delaying the content reset with a nested `setTimeout`, the `blurBabyBlur` function is able to work its "smoky" ✨animation magic✨ before the reset goes into effect (to replace the current content).
          10. `startAmrap`
              + This function calls:
                1. `updateContent` - to generate a new ASL word and caption every 20 seconds (20,000ms) using an outer recursive `setInterval`--which is given an ID of `startAmrapID`.